-1. Mitte, where to stay in Berlin for first time visitors
+1. Mitte, where to stay in Berlin for the first-time visitors

 Mitte, means middle, is the middle of the city.
 It is where the city was born in the 13th century.
 A cultural hub, the former capital of East Germany during GDR times is now home to plentiful art galleries and a dazzling mixture of modern and traditional dining options – a necessary stop on any trip to Berlin, despite its touristy reputation.

 To access all five museums over three consecutive days, you can save some money by buying a Berlin WelcomeCard.
-The 19th century Berlin Cathedral (Berliner Dom) is also an imposing landmark on Museum Island.
+The 19th century Berlin Cathedral (Berliner Dom) is an imposing landmark on Museum Island.

 Another most famous historical site in berlin is the Brandenburg Gate (Brandenburger Tor).
 It is the only surviving city gate of Berlin, a national symbol of peace and unity.
 Nearby are the important institutions of the German government, the Bundestag, and many embassies and ministries.

 The 1.5 km long Unter den Linden avenue boasts restaurants, cafés and shops, and important landmarks such as the Schlossbrücke, the new Humboldt Forum, Humboldt University, the Staatsoper, the Neue Wache, and the Zeughaus.

 Nearby, the Holocaust Memorial, or Memorial to the Murdered Jews of Europe has 2,711 gray concrete slabs or stelae.
 It is a massive Holocaust memorial designed by the New York architect Peter Eisenman.